 Community Access to Child Health (CATCH) Implementation Funds Program

 The Community Access to Child Health (CATCH) Implementation Funds program supports pediatricians in the initial and/or pilot stage of implementing a community-based child health initiative.
-The program is designed to help increase children’s access to a medical home or specific health services not otherwise available.
+The program is designed to help increase children’s access to a medical home, immunization services, or specific health services not otherwise available.

 A pediatrician or resident fellowship trainee must lead the project and be significantly involved in proposal development and project activities.
 Only pediatricians and resident fellowship trainees in the United States and its territories are eligible to apply.
 Applicants must be members of the American Academy of Pediatrics.

 For complete information about funding programs, including your application status, please contact funders directly.
 Summaries are provided for your convenience only.
 RHIhub does not take part in application processes or monitor application status.